carbon-language/carbon-lang/docs/project/principles/one_way.md

         be the preferred form for new code, but templates are considered a necessity for migration of C++ code.
 This is not an evolution situation because we do not anticipate ever removing templates.

+### Non-obvious alternatives

+Echoing Python, there may be non-obvious alternative ways of doing a given thing, such as using `while (condition) { DoSomething(); break; }` in place of `if (condition) { DoSomething(); }`.
+As a more complex example, lambdas could be implemented using other code constructs; this would require significantly more code and hinder understandability.

+This kind of overlap may exist, but will hopefully be considered sufficiently non-idiomatic that examples won't be common in code.
+If a choice would not likely be based mainly on coding styles, it's likely sufficiently distinct that this principle won't apply.

 ### In evolution